Co-director, Boyd Orr Centre for Population and Ecosystem Health

 1989-1992: BA, Mathematics, University of Cambridge

-I am also collaborating with the FMD Vaccine Group at Pirbright to understand how we can better assess vaccine efficacy (funded by DEFRA), and this collaboration includes SENASA in Argentina, and I am part of a broader European project with all of the main European FMD research laboratories to improve FMDV vaccine efficacy testing and cross-protection prediction (with EU FP-7 funding).
+I have also worked with the FMD Vaccine Group at Pirbright to understand how we can better assess vaccine efficacy (funded by DEFRA), and this collaboration includes SENASA in Argentina, and I have been part of a broader European project with all of the main European FMD research laboratories to improve FMDV vaccine efficacy testing and cross-protection prediction (with EU FP-7 funding).